flutter/news_toolkit/README.md

 You can either:

-- Display `WebView` widgets which link to your privacy policy and terms of service documents hosted on the web (*recommended*).
+- Display `WebView` widgets which link to your privacy policy and terms of service documents hosted on the web (*recommended*) or
 - Pass your documents as Strings to `Text` widgets inside the `TermsOfServiceBody` widget.

 In order to use the `WebView` solution, replace the `SingleChildScrollView` widget in `TermsOfServiceBody` with one or more `WebView` widgets which link to your documents.
 Be sure to specify `gestureRecognizers` for `WebViews` so that they are scrollable.